An automated check suite

 run: |

-pip install cadquery CADCLAW
+pip install cadclaw

 Exit code 0 = passed.
 Exit code 1 = failed.
+Exit code 2 = warn-only.

 Who it's for